Ecological integrity of national parks

 How this indicator was calculated

-Note: Monitored ecosystems include coastal/marine, forests, freshwater, glaciers, grasslands, shrublands, tundra and wetlands, depending on what is present in each park.
-Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Rouge National Urban Park, Ukkusiksalik National Park and Qausuittuq National Park did not report on ecological integrity in 2022.
+Note: Monitored ecosystems include coastal/marine, forests, freshwater, glaciers, grasslands, shrublands, tundra, and wetlands, depending on what is present in each park.
+Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Ukkusiksalik National Park, and Qausuittuq National Park did not report on ecological integrity in 2023.
+Rouge National Urban Park freshwater ecosystem scored Poor in 2023 but did not report trend data.

 The conditions and trends of ecosystems within national parks are evaluated regularly using a series of monitoring measures which are designed to track changes in biodiversity and natural processes (for example, plant and animal populations and soil properties) or stressors (for example, presence of invasive alien species) within those ecosystems.
 The condition of an ecosystem is determined by comparing these measures to threshold values, and assigning a score to each measure.
 The scores are then averaged together to rate the condition of the ecosystem (good, fair or poor).
-The trend of an ecosystem (improving, stable, declining) reflects a change in condition over a 5 year period (2017-2022).
+The trend of an ecosystem (improving, stable, declining) reflects a change in condition measures over a 5-year period (from 2018 to 2023).
+As measures may change over the 5-year period without crossing threshold values it is possible to have an improving or declining trend without a change in ecosystem condition.

 Condition and trend must always be interpreted with caution.
 Because the condition represents an average of several monitoring measures, the condition may show no change over time, even if individual measures are improving or declining.

 An ecosystem that is rated as good and stable is secure and likely to persist, and no major management actions like ecosystem restoration are required.
-Fair or declining ecological integrity indicates that the ecosystem is vulnerable and management actions may be required.
+Ecosystems whose condition is fair or has a declining trend indicates that the ecosystem is vulnerable, and management actions may be required.
 Poor ecological integrity indicates that the ecosystem is impaired, and significant management actions may be required.
 Improving ecological integrity results may indicate that restoration actions are working.

-Since 2017, the percentage of ecosystems with stable or improving ecological integrity of national parks has declined from 88% to 79%.
-However, this percentage has not changed significantly between 2021 and 2022.
+Since 2016, the percentage of ecosystems with stable or improving ecological integrity has declined from 89.6% to 79.7%, with the lowest being 78.6% in 2022.
+However, this percentage has remained relatively stable since 2020.

 Data table for the long description